 So one more new curry learned, perfected, and enjoyed.
 I have always enjoyed my Asian style curries, and this one really shines with its delicate yet bold flavors.

-Try GypsyPlate’s version of Cà Ri Gà, you are going to love this one!
+Try GypsyPlate’s version of Cà Ri Gà, you are going to love it!

 Vietnamese Chicken Curry, on our Gypsy Plate… enjoy!